As we approach feature parity with cf-deployment, we’re targetting an app availability SLO of 99.9% and a control plane (ie

 For the 4 weeks leading up to the v1.0.0 release, the smoke test SLI has been just over 96%.
 Here’s a snapshot of the currently private dashboard:

-Note: typical cf-for-k8s platform upgrades take only a couple of minutes (frequently taking only a matter of seconds).
+Note: Typical cf-for-k8s platform upgrades take at most only a couple of minutes (frequently taking only a matter of seconds).

-We have not yet investigated or aggregated common root causes of control plane downtime.
+We have not yet investigated or aggregated common root causes of the CF control plane downtime.

 For post v1.0.0 releases, we’ll include downtime information in release notes.
 From pre-v1.0.0, this document captures downtime-causing changes and lives here.